 Buying major foreign currencies can be as simple as visiting your local bank, Post Office or a Travel Money Oz outlet and purchasing your foreign currency on the spot.
 More exotic currencies can be pre-ordered in advance in person or online and collected prior to your trip.

-Multi-currency cash passports can be purchased in person from banks, Post Offices and currency exchange outlets, as well as from Travel Money Oz stores around Australia.
+A multi-currency prepaid travel card can be purchased in person from banks, Post Offices and currency exchange outlets, as well as from Travel Money Oz stores around Australia.

 Though less prevalent than they once were, travellers’ cheques are still accepted in some international outlets, including stores and restaurants, and can be ordered from participating post office outlets and selected banks.